cairnswm/cairnswm/README.md

 # Hi
 I'm CairnsWM (William Cairns), I live in South Africa.
-I live in Ransburg, Johannesburg, (South Africa) but enjoy travelling and like visiting places for a short-medium term, especiially if I can work and play somewhere interesting.
+I live in Randburg, Johannesburg, (South Africa) but enjoy travelling and like visiting places for a short-medium term, especiially if I can work and play somewhere interesting.
 I have both American and South African citizenship.

 I am currently working as a Frontend Engineer at Equal Experts.